Kidvoyage Kidvoyage [email protected]

 Meals

-Camp Woodcraft provides three meals a day plus snacks, all in a communal dining hall with both indoor and outdoor seating.
+Camp Woodcraft provides three meals a day plus snacks and dessert, all in a communal dining hall with both indoor and outdoor seating.
 Because the camp is nut-free, their food is prepared using nut-free oils, and they carefully accommodate dietary restrictions (meat-free, dairy-free, gluten-free, etc.).
 Parents must note any food allergies on the health form so the kitchen and medical staff can make adjustments as needed.
 Campers are not allowed to bring outside food or snacks — this helps keep mealtimes safe and manageable for dietary sensitivities.

 Safety